Conformally flat factorization homology in Ind-Hilbert spaces and Conformal field theory

-Here \eqref{eq_intro_coh} denotes the fixed subspace under the action of the orientation-preserving conformal diffeomorphism group $\Conf^+(S^d,g_\std)$. \end{thm}
+Here \eqref{eq_intro_coh} denotes the fixed subspace under the action of the orientation-preserving conformal diffeomorphism group $\Conf^+(S^d,g_\std)$.
 In other words, there exists a unique $\Conf^+(S^d,g_\std)$-invariant partition function on the standard sphere $S^d$, and it is obtained via left Kan extension.
-Motivated by Zhu's results for VOAs \cite{Zh}, we expect that states on conformally flat manifolds such as $S^1\times S^{d-1}$ are classified by representations of $A$, and that, correspondingly, $\mathrm{Lan}_A(S^1\times S^{d-1})$ encodes the representation-theoretic information of $A$.

-The construction of non-simple $\CE$-algebras is straightforward (see Section \ref{sec_ind_Hilb}), whereas the construction of simple $\CE$-algebras is highly nontrivial.
-Providing concrete examples of simple $\CE$-algebras is one of the central goals of this paper.
-In this work, we construct examples of $\Disk$-algebras in dimensions $d \geq 3$.
-For $d=2$ case, we refer to \cite{MBergman}.
-From the viewpoint of factorization algebras, these examples can be understood as completions, as ind Hilbert spaces, of the factorization algebra associated with the conformal Laplacian.
-This perspective is discussed in \cite{Mfactorization}.
+The eigenspace decomposition \eqref{eq_intro_eigenspace} also plays a role in the construction of correlation functions.
+For $n\geq 1$, let

+be the configuration space of $n$ ordered points.
+The products of a $\CE$-algebra give rise to multilinear maps

+where $A^\alg=\bigoplus_{\Delta\geq 0}^\alg A_\Delta$ and $\overline{A^\alg}=\prod_{\Delta\geq 0}A_\Delta$ are the algebraic direct sum and the direct product of vector spaces, respectively.
+After pairing with elements of $A^\alg$, these maps give correlation functions on configuration spaces.
+We show that the boundedness of the operadic products implies a clustering property: when one configuration is inserted into another in a separated region, the corresponding composition of \eqref{intro_Y} is expressed by an absolutely convergent sum with respect to the eigenspace decomposition (Theorem~\ref{thm_Y}).

+We now turn to the examples, which form the central part of the paper.
+For $d\geq 3$, we construct explicit $\CEd$-algebras using harmonic polynomials and reproducing kernel Hilbert space methods.
+The key point is that the higher operations, which are a priori unbounded from the viewpoint of QFT, become bounded on each stage of the Hilbert space filtration precisely under the geometric separation condition encoded in $\CEd$.

-Our construction is based on the vector space of harmonic polynomials in $d$ variables, whose completion with respect to a suitable inner product yields a real Hilbert space $\Hf$.
-This space admits a realization as a reproducing kernel Hilbert space on the disk, and carries a unitary representation of $\SO^+(d,1)$.
+The vector space of harmonic polynomials in $d$ variables admits a natural inner product, and its Hilbert space completion will be denoted by $\Hf$.
+This space has a realization as a reproducing kernel Hilbert space on the disk, and carries a unitary representation of $\mathrm{SO}^+(d,1)$.
 Using the reproducing kernel structure, we obtain a representation of the monoid $\CE(1)$ satisfying conditions (U) and (D),